elixirschool/elixirschool/lessons/en/intermediate/error_handling.md

----
+%{
-version: 1.1.0
+  version: "1.1.0",
-title: Error Handling
+  title: "Error Handling",
----
+  excerpt: """
   Although more common to return the `{:error, reason}` tuple, Elixir supports exceptions and in this lesson we'll look at how to handle errors and the different mechanisms available to us.

 In general the convention in Elixir is to create a function (`example/1`) which returns `{:ok, result}` and `{:error, reason}` and a separate function (`example!/1`) that returns the unwrapped `result` or raises an error.

 This lesson will focus on interacting with the latter.

-{% include toc.html %}
+  """
+}
+---

 ## General conventions